Matterport (NASDAQ:MTTR) Issues FY 2022 Earnings Guidance

 Analysts Set New Price Targets

-Several analysts recently weighed in on the company.
-Piper Sandler increased their target price on Matterport from $5.00 to $7.00 and gave the company an overweight rating in a research note on Thursday, August 11th.
-Deutsche Bank Aktiengesellschaft decreased their target price on Matterport from $9.00 to $7.00 in a research note on Wednesday, May 11th.
-Wolfe Research initiated coverage on Matterport in a research note on Tuesday, August 16th.
-They set a market perform rating for the company.
-Finally, Morgan Stanley raised their price objective on Matterport from $5.00 to $7.00 and gave the stock an equal weight rating in a research report on Friday, August 12th.
-Three equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-According to data from MarketBeat, the stock currently has a consensus rating of Moderate Buy and a consensus price target of $10.83.
+Several equities research analysts recently issued reports on the stock.
+Wolfe Research assumed coverage on shares of Matterport in a report on Tuesday, August 16th.
+They issued a market perform rating for the company.
+Morgan Stanley upped their price target on Matterport from $5.00 to $7.00 and gave the stock an equal weight rating in a research note on Friday, August 12th.
+Finally, Piper Sandler lifted their target price on Matterport from $5.00 to $7.00 and gave the stock an overweight rating in a report on Thursday, August 11th.
+Three analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has an average rating of Moderate Buy and an average target price of $10.83.

 Institutional Inflows and Outflows